 When are STD and STI tests most accurate?

-The accuracy of STD and STI tests can vary depending on a number of factors:
+The accuracy of STD and STI tests can vary depending on several factors:

 - The type of test